X-ray annual modulation observed by XMM-Newton and Axion Quark Nugget Dark Matter: AQN-induced x-rays

+The factor $\bar{\kappa}$ is introduced to account for the fact that not all matter striking the nugget will annihilate and not all of the energy released by an annihilation will be thermalized in the nuggets.
+In a neutral dilute environment considered previously \cite{Forbes:2008uf} the value of $\bar{\kappa}$ cannot exceed $\bar{\kappa} \lesssim 1$ which would correspond to the total annihilation of all impacting matter into to thermal photons.
+The high probability of reflection at the sharp quark matter surface lowers the value of $\bar{\kappa}$.
+The propagation of an ionized (negatively charged) nugget in a highly ionized plasma (such as solar corona) will increase the effective cross section.
+As a consequence, the value of $\bar{\kappa}$ could be very large as discussed in \cite{Raza:2018gpb} in application to the solar corona heating problem.

 The thermal properties presented above were applied to the study of the emission from AQNs from the Galactic Centre, where a nugget's internal temperature is very low, $T\sim$ eV, as already mentioned in Section~\ref{sec:AQN}.
-When the nuggets propagate in the Earth's atmosphere, the AQN's internal temperature starts to rise to $\sim$ 40 keV or so \citep{Budker:2020mqk}.
-When the AQN enters the Earth's surface, it further heats up to $\sim$ 200 keV, due to the much higher density of the Earth's interior (see the Appendix of~\cite{Budker:2020mqk} for more details).
-While the nuggets propagate underground, the heat from the electrosphere is transferred to the quark's core, accompanied by the emission of photons with a spectrum characterized by Eq. (\ref{eq:dFdomega0}).
+When the nuggets propagate in the Earth's atmosphere, the AQN's internal temperature starts to rise up to $\sim 20$ keV or so.
+When the AQN enters the Earth's surface, it further heats up to $\sim$ 200 keV, due to the much higher density of the Earth's interior.
+Indeed, from (\ref{eq:dFdomega0}) and (\ref{eq:rad_balance}) one can estimate the internal temperatures in atmosphere and in the Earth's interior as follows: \be

+\ee where the temperature $T\sim 15$ keV had been used previously in \citep{Zhitnitsky:2020shd} for the AQN propagating under thunderclouds to explain the unusual Cosmic Ray like events observed by Telescope Array Collaboration, while $T\sim 200$ keV had been used in \cite{Zhitnitsky:2021qhj} to explain unusual clustering events observed by the HORIZON -10T collaboration.
+In what follows, we use $T_0\approx 200 $ keV as the benchmark temperature for the nuggets exiting the Earth's surface.
+However, as we explain in next subsection a precise computations of $T_0$ from the first principles is a very difficult problem.
+Therefore, we opted to keep $T_0$ as the phenomenological parameter, which will be determined by observational constraints.

+While the nuggets propagate underground, the heat from the electrosphere is transferred to the nugget's core, accompanied by the emission of photons with a spectrum characterized by Eq. (\ref{eq:dFdomega0}).
 These processes are very complicated to compute because in this temperature regime, a number of many-body effects in the electrosphere, that were previously ignored, become important.
-In what follows, we explain the physics of these effects, while all of the technical details are developed in Appendix~\ref{appendix:F_details}.
+In what follows, we explain the physics of these effects, while all of the technical details are developed in \ref{appendix:F_details}.